atticusrussell/MIPS/README.md

 [Table 2](#table-2-information-from-post-implementation-timing-summary-of-created-mips-processor-in-xilinx-vivado-at-different-clock-frequencies) shows how the setup slack decreased as the the frequency of the clock was increased, and how setup slack became negative when the clock was set to 30 MHz, which violated timing requirements and caused the implementation of the design to fail.
 Additionally, [Table 2](#table-2-information-from-post-implementation-timing-summary-of-created-mips-processor-in-xilinx-vivado-at-different-clock-frequencies) shows that (with the notable exception of at 15 MHz) the amount of hold slack also decreased as the clock frequency increased, but at a much slower rate than the setup slack.
 The hold slack was still at a positive value when the design failed to meet timing at 30 MHz, therefore it was not the cause of the timing violation.

 ## Conclusion
-This exercise concluded the testing and simulation of the pipelined MIPS processor created in previous exercises, which was finally implemented.
+This exercise expanded upon the creation and simulation of the pipelined MIPS processor components created in previous exercises.
+The processor assembled in this exercise will be further optimized in the final exercise.
+Additionally, the process of writing the program in this exercise to find the 10 first values of the Fibonacci sequence showed how critical logic to execute jump and branch instructions is, as without them recursion and loops are not possible.
+The created pipelined MIPS processor successfully executed each implemented MIPS instruction, and successfully found the first ten numbers of the Fibonacci sequence.

+The MIPS processor was additionally synthesized and implemented.
 Setup and hold slack were both found to decrease as the clock frequency was increased, which is consistent with expected behavior.
 The implemented MIPS processor was not optimized, and likely could reach a higher clock speed after optimization, which could include a reduction of NOPs between certain instructions, a re-examination of the registers used for pipelining, and a restructuring of the multiplier component of the ALU.
-This exercise was successful, as the created pipelined MIPS processor successfully implemented and executed each MIPS instruction from the previously created Fibonacci program, and was capable of doing so across a range of clock frequencies.
+This exercise was successful, as the created pipelined MIPS processor successfully implemented and executed each MIPS instruction from the created Fibonacci program and found the first ten numbers of the Fibonacci sequence across a range of clock frequencies.